L2NE-dev/L2NE-dev/README.md

 Also de jure, de facto, the fact of [**emotional dysregulation**](https://en.wikipedia.org/wiki/Emotional_dysregulation) has already been proven (despite the lack of direct indication in the diagnosis).
 Consider that emotional dysregulation is simply already proven to be 100% just by inference.

+Like autistic people, I can have [Meltdown](https://en.wikipedia.org/wiki/Autistic_meltdown) and Shutdown.

 ## 🚀 About Me

 I'm a passionate **Frontend Developer** with a strong focus on creating user-friendly web applications.
 I have experience working with modern technologies ..., along with HTML, CSS, and JavaScript.
 My goal is to deliver high-quality, responsive, and accessible interfaces that provide an exceptional user experience.